“I wanted to recreate the authentic Caribbean feeling of a vibrant

 atmosphere, friends and family, with delicious homemade food from

 In October 2000, my now ex-husband and I relocated from New Jersey to the Granite state in the hope of being the pioneers of bringing home cooked and fresh Caribbean food to the growing Latino and multicultural population in our state.

-Both Luis and I were eager to keep learning of our new city of Manchester.
-We drove up and down South Willow Street, Elm Street, Bridge and then we found Union Street where we came upon the first Spanish speaking “bodega”,/grocery store.
+As we settled into the city of Manchester, we were eager to keep learning about our new neighborhood.
+We drove around town via South Willow Street, Elm Street, and Bridge St. From there we found Union Street where and came upon a Spanish speaking “bodega” (grocery store).

 We wanted to serve the diverse growing community in Manchester and bring with us the flavors of our Caribbean heritage.
 We saw the need of serving authentic Caribbean food to the Latino population and some other cultures in the Queen City.

 " Supporting my community is essential to me and the Don Quijote family."